Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Task and Dataset

 \subsection{Task Description}

 Before introducing our method, we need to rethink the paradigm of IQA.
-To reflect the human process of assessing image quality, we intend to apply language as a powerful interactive and logical tool.
-Intuitively, the proposed \model should have the following abilities.
+To reflect the human process of assessing image quality, we intend to apply language as a powerful interactive tool.
+Intuitively, \model needs the following abilities.

 First, \model needs to \textbf{identify the distortions and texture damages} (\cref{fig:dataset}a).
 Humans begin assessing image quality by identifying distortions and texture damages, as this is the basis for any subsequent assessment.